 Southwestern Native American pottery has a legacy dating back at least 3,500 years.
 It's still a mystery as to how someone discovered that clay, when heated to a high enough temperature, would transform into a solid, brittle object that holds its shape.
 Some scholars claim the technique was brought to the early Southwest by settlers from Mesoamerica.
 Others contend that pottery making originated independently in the Southwestern cultures.
 One possibility for the discovery of the technique is that early cultures lined their cooking baskets with soft mud that would dry and harden and create a better and more durable surface on which to cook.
 The archaeological record somewhat supports this theory as early vessels have been found with the imprint of woven baskets texturing their outer surfaces.
 But the technology of firing a clay shape to make a hard container seems to have appeared all across the southern part of the United States (from Florida to the Mojave Desert) at about the same time.

 There also appear to be relatively direct connections to the Mesoamerica area when we look at many of the designs that are still in use today.
-A lot looks to have sprung from what's been termed the "Flower World" ideology that is said to have originated somewhere in the area of Aztitlan, on the west coast of central Mexico.
-Many of the images from that complex have made their way into Pueblo imagery and are still being reproduced today across the Puebloan landscape.
+A lot looks to have sprung from what's been termed the "Flower World" ideology that is said to have originated in the area of Teotihuacan, in the highlands of central Mexico.
+Many of the images from that complex have made their way into Puebloan imagery and are still being reproduced today across the Southwestern landscape.
 Most of that imagery has been incorporated into modern Puebloan religions (including various flavors of Christianity, as practiced among the Pueblo people).
-The "last mile" carriage of the principles and imagery were likely to have been carried from Paquimé to the Four Corners/Mesa Verde area via traders returning from their journeys to the south in the mid-1200s.
-The Flower World imagery and its accompanying ideology may have been carried east and south from the Mesa Verde area to the Rio Grande and Rio Puerco areas of New Mexico in the mass migration out of the Mesa Verde area in the latter 1200s.
+The "last mile" carriage of the principles and imagery were likely to have been carried from Paquimé north via traders (and possibly pilgrims) returning from their journeys to the south, from the 1100s to the 1400s.
+The Flower World imagery and its accompanying ideology may have been carried east and south from the Mesa Verde area to the Rio Grande and Rio Puerco areas of New Mexico in the mass migrations out of the Mesa Verde area in the latter 1200s.

 How that knowledge, spirituality and technology made its way north over the next couple thousand years can be speculated on but the jungles and the activities of the more recent Spanish religious zealots between Peru and Mesoamerica have left precious little other than numerous stone constructions for us to examine and decipher.
 One thing, though: in the ruins of Caral a braided textile now known as a quipu was found, indicating those ancients had developed a method of recording tabular data for transmission cross-country and down through the generations.
 The decoding of a quipu was first accomplished only a few years ago and the data inscribed in it was as complex as any data stored in a modern spreadsheet, once someone knew how to read it.